 It was great when it all began

-My time in Melbourne coincides with the newly opened season of Rocky Horror at Her Majesty's theatre, an obscurity I'm taking as the city extending me welcome.
+My time in Melbourne coincides with the newly opened season of Rocky Horror at Her Majesty's theatre, a synchronicity I'm taking as the city extending me welcome.
 Seeing the latest production was, of course, a priority (it was a fun show, facing an obvious challenge).
-I've had the great pleasure of seeing three incarnations of that sweet transvestite Frank N Furter — raunchy and enigmatic iOTA, playful and camp Craig McLachlan, and now, comic and energetic Todd McKenney.
+I've had the great pleasure of seeing three incarnations of that sweet transvestite Frank N Furter — iOTA, Craig McLachlan, and now, Todd McKenney — each wonderful in their own way.
+And so, first order of Melbourne business (and, as it would turn out, a month and a half later, last order of business too) was to time warp (again, and again, and again 😊👠).

-With Rocky ticked off my Melbourne to-do list, it was time to head out of town to see what Victoria has to offer in its National Parks.
+With Rocky ticked off my Melbourne to-do list, it was time to head out of town to see what Victoria has to offer in its National Parks, and lap-up a bit of weekend shinrin-yoku.

 Visiting Dandenong Ranges National Park